 These traditional straight razors are also between a full hollow and a half hollow grind, and this grind structure makes it versatile for all hair textures and types that a newbie or a pro can also use just as quickly.

 Naked Armor Straight Razors have shave-ready blades with an HRC level of 61-62, making them one of the best in the world.
+It comes with a free leather case to keep your razor safe while traveling.
 Despite their quality, they come for a fairly affordable price, perfect for an awe-inspiring gift for yourself or your loved ones.

 Shop them below: